 Large enterprise - These are more established businesses that have proved themselves in the market and are in a higher growth phase due to their growing operational needs.
 For this reason, when administrative processes begin slowing down the productivity of the firm, incorporating hiring technology becomes essential to business success.
 This also means that growth and scaling your workforce is top of mind.
 It also means that the time spent on emails and phone calls is even costlier with the average cost of hiring around $4,425 according to SHRM.

 Here’s a look at how these business personalities stack up:

-So if you are a small business, just starting out, our a little apprehensive about using technology and SMS messages in your hiring, this is what you may typically experience in the beginning of the recruiting phase:
+So if you are a small business, just starting out, our a little apprehensive about using text recruiting tools and SMS messages in your hiring, this is what you may typically experience in the beginning of the recruiting phase:

 This entire process, while typical, can take 1 - 2 weeks if everything goes smoothly.
 According to Indeed, applicants receive a range of experiences depending on the urgency of the position needing to be filled:

-Now let’s compare this to companies like Lime and Wag who use SMS messaging to hire their workforce and use online recruiting as their single channel for hiring:
+Now let’s compare this to companies like Lime and Wag who use text recruiting to hire their workforce and use online recruiting as their single channel for hiring: